moraneus/MonAmI/README.md

 }
 ```

-To demonstrate some of the experiment results, we took the above 4 examples properties.
+To demonstrate some of the experiment results, we took the above 4 examples properties. \
+We used gnu-time to measure the memory.

 ![Property_1_Memory](https://user-images.githubusercontent.com/48603901/121250344-4c9aa500-c8ae-11eb-8ce6-fa0ff660033f.png)